Ranking every centre-back Man Utd have signed since Jaap Stam left

 “The way he is looking, he could be our best ever player.
 He may be one of the best players we have ever had, no matter where we play him,” Ferguson said in 2013.

 “At 21 years of age, he is going to be a phenomenal player.
 He can play anywhere on the pitch.
 He has such a massive influence, with his instinct and reading of the game.
 He has a drive about him.”

 However, his career hasn’t gone as planned and the centre-back has been prone to silly mistakes and lapses of concentration.

 Injuries have also hampered his progress, restricting him to just 165 Premier League appearances over the last nine seasons.

 Blanc was signed as the replacement for Stam in 2001, but he was coming towards the end of his career and couldn’t fill the void left by his predecessor.

 The Frenchman initially struggled to adapt to English football and United conceded 45 goals in 38 games as they finished third in 2001-02.

 His form eventually started to improve and the defender helped United win the Premier League title in 2002-03 before hanging up his boots.

-Lindelof was brought to United from Benfica by Jose Mourinho in 2017 and endured an underwhelming first season at Old Trafford.
+Lindelof was brought to United from Benfica by Jose Mourinho in 2017 but endured an underwhelming first season at Old Trafford.

 Maguire became the most expensive defender in the world when United spent £80million to sign him from Leicester City in 2019.